gamer-project/gamer/doc/wiki/Runtime-Parameters-related/[Runtime-Parameters]-Particles.md

 ### Particle UID
 The valid particle UID should be in `[1, number of particles]`.
-If there is a new particle created during the simulation, please assign the particle UID to `-1` then call `Par_SetUID(false)` to assign UID after all creations are done in a single routine.
+If there is a new particle created during the simulation, please assign the particle UID to `-1` and then call `Par_SetUID(false)` to assign UID after all creations are done in a single routine.

-The particle UID is assigned by the following two situations:
+The particle UID is assigned in only the following two situations:
 1. Initialization

    The particle UID is assigned after `Par_Init_ByFunction_Ptr()` or `Par_Init_ByFile()`.